-In fields like Accounting, finance and business management often requires a Bachelor’s degree at minimum, and also if you want to indulge in a career that requires a graduate study or to pursue a master’s degree, then you’ll definitely need a Bachelors degree.
+In fields like accounting, finance, and business management often requires a Bachelor’s degree at a minimum, and also if you want to indulge in a career that requires a graduate study or to pursue a master’s degree, then you’ll definitely need a Bachelors degree.

 While an Associate degree cost less than a Bachelor’s degree, there’s a trade-off when it comes to the earnings potential of graduates from those two programs.

 Recent statistics state that students with a Bachelor’s degree are less likely to be unemployed an the average salary is more when compared to the Associate degree graduate.

 Both associate and bachelor’s degrees are entitled to generous amounts of financial assistance.
 Transitioning from an associate education to pursue a bachelor’s degree can involve limitations, especially, in federal financial aid and student loans by the Government.

 An associate degree can help you land a job that caters to your development, meaning, the employer sponsors the employee’s bachelor’s education (when and if required).

 If you are still confused about which type of degree to choose, then the best way to decide is to figure out your goals.
 Think about the direction of your career path and interest, and then look out what academic options available out there.